-Thanks to Suttons Seeds we can offer you £6.00 worth of seeds with this book, absolutely free.
+Thanks to Suttons Seeds we can offer you 3 packets of seeds with this book, absolutely free.

-We’ll pick packets to the value of £6.00 to accompany your book and get you off to a good start.
+We’ll pick 3 packets to accompany your book and get you off to a good start.
 If you order 2 or 3 qualifying books together we will try to ensure you get different varieties and avoid duplicates as far as we can.